keijiro/unity-midi-bridge/README.md

 **MIDI Bridge for Mac OS X** is a kind of menu bar app.
 It relays MIDI messages between Unity and external MIDI devices.

-Simply run "MIDI Bridge" and it appears as a status menu item on the top-right corder of the display.
-You can click the icon and it shows the device list and Log Viewer.
+Simply run "MIDI Bridge" and then it appears as a status menu item on the top-right corder of the screen.
+You can click the icon and it shows the application menu.
+It show the device list available at the moment, and provides some other functionality.

-You can click the one of the destination device and put a check mark on it.
+In the MIDI destination list, you can select a device to use as the destination of MIDI output.
+To make this you need to click one of the items in the list.
+It shows the destination device with a check-mark on it.
-And then Bridge uses that device as a **default MIDI-out device**.
-MIDI messages sent from Unity are delivered to the device.

 MIDI Bridge for Windows
 -----------------------